Postgraduate Year Two (PGY2) Critical Care

 As part of the service commitment for PGY2 residents, the following staffing requirements apply:

-- The PGY2 Critical Care resident will staff one weekend per month
+- The PGY2 critical care resident will staff 22 shifts per year

 - PGY2 residents must work one holiday